Sure, buying pre-cut sweet potatoes can save time. But you can buy whole sweet potatoes (usually for less money) and prepare them ahead of time.

 1. Wash the Sweet Potatoes

 No matter the type of sweet potatoes you're preparing, before you peel them, wash them with water.
-If you use a scrub brush, you will remove excess dirt and grime, making it easier to peel the potatoes themselves.
+If you use a scrub brush, you will remove excess dirt and grime, making it easier to peel the potatoes.

-This step is critical no matter what dish you're preparing, whether it's roasted sweet potatoes, mashed sweet potatoes, sweet potato casserole or a regular old baked sweet potato.
+This step is critical no matter what dish you're preparing, whether it's roasted sweet potatoes, mashed sweet potatoes, sweet potato casserole or a baked sweet potato.

-You don't have to peel sweet potatoes in order to eat them — whether you choose to or not may very well depend on the recipe you're preparing.
+You don't have to peel sweet potatoes in order to eat them.
+Whether you do or not will likely depend on the recipe you're preparing.
 If you're making sweet potato fries, you can choose to leave the skin on or peel it off before roasting — it's all about your personal preference.

 Eating a sweet potato with the skin on will increase the amount of fiber you take in, according to the Mississippi Sweet Potato Council.
 Just make sure to scrub and clean thoroughly.